 Offline events and partnerships will help in getting your name out there, too.

-Email can also help to bring down time between orders (132 days now) a little bit.
-You can use serving suggestions, entertaining advice and celebration planning content to cover suitable occasions for serving wine – anniversaries, graduations, birthdays.
+Email can also help bring down time between orders (132 days now) a little bit.
+You can use content to cover suitable occasions for serving wine – anniversaries, graduations, birthdays.
+Some ideas include serving suggestions, entertaining advice and celebration planning.
 And be active around the holidays with bundle and gift options.

-Note: In the Misc food category fall various product brands like baked goods and mixes, cereal, nuts, and packaged soups, which we put together because they are general groceries and we didn’t have a statistically significant sample size if we break them into smaller sub-groups.
+Note: In the Misc food category fall various product brands in product categories such as baked goods and mixes, cereal, nuts, and packaged soups, which we put together because they are general groceries and we didn’t have a statistically significant sample size if we break them into smaller sub-groups.

 About the author